January 9–11, 2025 United States winter storm: Greater Ark-La-Tex region

 Jackknifed tractor trailers were reported within the states of Texas, as well as cars getting stuck on the freeways.
 Snowfall of up to 2.2 in in Dallas was reported.

-In Oklahoma, cars also got stuck due to the wintry weather, and a crash on Interstate 35 resulted in stranded motorists for hours.
+In Oklahoma, cars also got stuck due to the wintry weather, and a crash on I-35 resulted in stranded motorists for hours.
 The Oklahoma Highway Patrol said on January 9 that they had responded to at least 500 collisions, of which 85 had resulted in an unknown amount of injuries.
 A total of 3.2 in was recorded within Oklahoma City.

 Southeast

 In the city of Atlanta, Georgia, at least 1,200 flights were canceled and a full ground stop was issued, both as a result of snow and icy conditions on the morning of January 10.
 Georgia Department of Transportation Commissioner Russell McMurry also stated that there were "significant amount[s]" of spinouts reported on major roadways.
-Crashes were also reported on Interstates 75 and 285.
+Crashes were also reported on I-75 and I-285.
 Approximately 600 snowplows were activated to be used across the city.
 The state carried the majority of the power outages responsible from the winter storm, with at least 100,000 alone.
 Statewide, the Georgia Department of Public Safety reported about 225 crashes.
 Four people were injured in the storm within the city when a flight bound for Minneapolis aborted takeoff due to the storm.
-In all, 2.1 in of snow fell in Atlanta, the largest snowstorm in years for the city.
+Officially, 2.1 in of snow fell at the Atlanta airport, the largest snowstorm in years for the city, although areas stretching from Austell to Snellville (including Downtown, Midtown and Buckhead) generally recorded 3-5 inches of snow.
 The Atlanta Hawks home game against the Houston Rockets, scheduled for January 11, was postponed due to roads covered in ice and snow.

 Charlotte, North Carolina also reported 0.4 in of snow, breaking the longest snowless streak on record for the city.
+In Alabama, a man died due to hypothermia during the storm.